jinschoi/simplify3d-docs/index.md

 When previewing a g-code file (described in the next section), the preview area displays a representation of the actual instructions that will be sent to the printer.
 You can virtually play back how the print will progress using the controls that appear underneath.

-Under _Show_ are a set of checkboxes that determine what appear in the gcode preview.
+Under _Show_ are a set of checkboxes that determine what appears in the gcode preview.
 Table toggles the gray gridded plane which represents your printer bed.
 Tool shows and hides the virtual tool head representing your extruder.
 Rapids displays travel moves (when your extruder is not laying down plastic) as red lines, indicating high speed moves.
 Retracts shows and hides small spheres where retract moves occur, when the extruder goes into reverse to suck up plastic so that it doesn't ooze out during a travel move.

 _Preview By_ chooses whether you would like the playback to advance line by line or layer by layer.
 The Start and End sliders allow you to manually display a range of the gcode file to be shown.
 You can use them to manually inspect specific areas of your print. _Link Sliders_ moves the two sliders together, so that you are only viewing a line or layer at a time.
 It is generally only useful when Preview By is set to layer, as otherwise nothing other than the tool head will be shown.
 The two arrow buttons allow you to step forward and back one line or layer at a time.